 You want to ensure that you are wearing a helmet at all times.
 Think about how you travel with your scooter.
 A lot of riders avoid wearing a helmet because they don’t want to look ‘goofy.’
 Unfortunately, only 4.8 percent of injured electric scooter riders wore helmets.
 In most countries, it’s mandatory to wear one.
 If you aren’t entirely sure what kind of helmet you should be wearing, here is a guide that you can use to figure out what kind of helmet you should be buying.

 Aside from getting yourself a helmet, there are some other gears that you could equip yourself with when you are looking to ride safely.
-You can consider wearing elbow pads, gloves, and knee pads to protect all of your body parts if you fall off your scooter.
+You can consider wearing elbow pads, gloves, and knee pads to protect all of your body parts if you fall off your scooter or CycleBoard.
 Also, you could consider placing reflectors on your scooter which can help you boost the level of visibility when you are riding in low light conditions.
 That being said, you don’t necessarily need to wear extra gear.
 A helmet is mandatory, but the other gear is purely optional for added protection.

 3. Riding In The Right Position